fedecan-ca/fedecan.ca/docs/en/announcements/2025-02-19-pixelfed_launch.md

 # Featured Image
 featured_image:
-  image: "/announcements/banner/2025_02_19-pixelfed_launch.png"
+  image: '/announcements/banner/2025_02_19-pixelfed_launch.png'
-  alt: "Flat icons of three Canadian landscapes.
-From left to right: a forest with geese flying, a mountain, and an inuksuk over some snow."
+  alt: 'Flat icons of three Canadian landscapes.
+From left to right: a forest with geese flying, a mountain, and an inuksuk over some snow.'

 # Content Options
 reading_time: 1